Tri Adhianto Tjahyono: Political career

 In Bekasi's 2018 mayoral election, Tri became the running mate of incumbent mayor Rahmat Effendi, and the pair was elected with around 68 percent of votes.
 They were sworn in on 20 September 2018.
 In 2019, Tri was elected as chairman of PDI-P in Bekasi.
-Prior to joining PDI-P that year, he had been a member of the National Mandate Party (PAN) for less than two years, and prior to that, he had also been a member of Golkar and Demokrat.
+Prior to joining PDI-P that year, he had been a member of the National Mandate Party (PAN) for less than two years, and prior to that, he had also been a member of Golkar and Democratic Party.

 On 6 January 2022, Effendi was arrested by the Corruption Eradication Commission, and the following day Tri was appointed as acting mayor.
 He was appointed as full mayor on 22 August 2023, after Effendi's trial concluded.
 Less than one month later, his term as mayor ended on 20 September 2023, and he was replaced by Raden Gani Muhammad as acting mayor.

 Tri ran for a full term in the 2024 Bekasi mayoral election, with West Java provincial legislator Abdul Harris Bobihoe as running mate.
 The pair won the election with 459,430 votes (47.06%) in the three-way race.